Bdair2002/GreenThumb/README.md

     - Sequelize comes with a built in logger to log SQL queries.
     - Global Util error handler

+ 5. **Safety**
+    - We used Limiter to limit packets sent to a any endpoint, maximum 100 requests per minute, to prevent spams and DDOS attacks.
+    - We limited request body size to 10kb, to protect the server from getting overloaded.

 ### Built With :hammer_and_wrench:

 [![Node.js][Node.js]][Nodejs-url]